In this article:

 Need help in Excel to prepare your data?
 See our tips and advice >

 Do you want to personalize your mailings with information other than those in the regular fields?
 To do this, create custom fields to store additional data about your contacts.
-Depending on your plan, you can add between 5 and 30 custom fields, from 4 different types: text, dates, integer and decimal numbers.
+Depending on your plan, you can add up to 40 custom fields, from 4 different types: text, dates, integer and decimal numbers.
 Choose the type of field that suits the nature of your data in order to benefit from personalized options to segment efficiently your contacts and display custom content in your mailings.

 How to update a group by importing a list: